Top

 What is the Purpose of a P-Trap?

-Have you ever glanced under your sink only to see a myriad of pipes?
+Have you ever glanced under your sink only to see many pipes?
 You realize water needs to drain from the sink; nevertheless, is this entire plumbing pipe essential?

 Yes!
-Beyond just for water, these pipes help keep your home and smelling clean.
+Beyond just water, these pipes help keep your home smelling clean.

 What is a P-Trap?

-Even if you aren’t into plumbing business, you may have seen the u-shape piece under your bathroom or kitchen sink.
-This is a particular piece of plumbing tool called a P-trap, and it is an essential part of your home’s plumbing system.
+Even if you aren’t into plumbing, you may have seen the U-shaped piece under your bathroom or kitchen sink.
+This plumbing tool, P-trap, is an essential part of your home’s plumbing system.
 It can be made from PVC pipe or steel; the latter is always used for exposed plumbing as it is more attractive.

-Also, PVC P-traps last longer, and they are made of white plastic and are easy to install by hand without any tools.
-Plastic P-trap contains nylon connectors that can be fastened by hand with the twist of the plastic nut.
+Also, PVC P-traps last longer, are made of white plastic and are easy to install by hand without any tools.
+Plastic P-traps contain nylon connectors that can be fastened by hand with the twist of the plastic nut.
 This makes it easier for most homeowners to fix it themselves.

-A P-trap that is not adequately serviced or installed can lead to a lot of problems for the sink it is fixed to, as well as other systemic issues; therefore, it is always essential to hire professional plumbers for P-trap work.
+A P-trap that is not adequately serviced or installed can lead to many problems for the sink it is fixed to and other systemic issues; therefore, it is always essential to hire professional plumbers for P-trap work.

 What is the Purpose of a P-Trap?

-You may want to ask, why is the P-trap part of my plumbing important?
-Well, there are 3 significant reasons:
+You may want to ask why the P-trap part of my plumbing is essential.
+Well, there are three significant reasons:

 • The P-trap holds solids that can clog the sewer line or the drain.